Center-for-Health-Data-Science/bulkDGD/doc/source/api_reference.rst

 * :doc:`recount3 <recount3>`, containing utilities to interact with the Recount3 platform.

-Some functions and methods use dictionary-based configurations for several tasks, such as finding the best representations for a new set of samples and training the DGD model.
+Some functions and methods use dictionary-based configurations for several tasks, such as setting up the DGD model, finding the best representations for a new set of samples and training the DGD model.
 More detailed descriptions of such configurations are available here:

+* :doc:`configuration used to set up the DGD model <model_config_options>`.

 * :doc:`configuration used to set the optimization scheme <rep_config_options>` when finding representations for a new set of samples.